In-Office Teeth Whitening

-This process of showcasing the natural shade of the tooth can be achieved through removal of surface staining which has been caused by extrinsic factors like smoking, drinking sodas, red wine, coffee, and tea.
-The build up of tartar and calculus can also increase the teeth staining which is why a dental cleaning is always recommended first.
+This process of showcasing the natural shade of the tooth can be achieved through the removal of surface staining which has been caused by extrinsic factors like smoking, drinking sodas, red wine, coffee, and tea.
+The build-up of tartar and calculus can also increase the teeth staining which is why dental cleaning is always recommended first.
 The restoration of natural tooth shade may be achieved through having teeth cleaned in the dental office which is also called polishing and scaling.
-The tartar and calculus can be removed easily with the help of the professional dental cleaning.
+The tartar and calculus can be removed easily with the help of professional dental cleaning.

 Bleaching to whiten a natural shade is a common procedure done in cosmetic dentistry.
 There are many whitening options available to use professionally in the dental office as well as products marketed to use at home.
 These include but not limited to: bleaching pens, bleaching strips, laser tooth whitening and bleaching gels.
 Bleaching solutions may also include carbamide peroxide or hydrogen peroxide.
 There are some side effects which are associated with bleaching which includes increased sensitivity and possible irritation around the gums.

 Teeth may turn dark if there is too much build up on the external surface, which then discolors the natural tooth color.
 Additionally, the tooth itself can discolor internally which is called intrinsic staining.

 The extrinsic stains may internalize because cracks or enamel defects can allow the staining to seep internally.
 It can also be the results of discolored dentin that is showing through the enamel.
 Other causes of extrinsic staining may include: